 The dosage is based on your medical condition, weight, and response to treatment.

 You should receive this medication regularly to get the most benefit from it.
 To help you remember, mark your calendar to keep track of when to receive the next dose.

 Diarrhea, headache, mouth pain/sores, runny nose, voice changes, weight loss, weakness, tiredness, or darkening of the skin may occur.
-If any of these effects persist or worsen, tell your doctor or pharmacist promptly.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.

 Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Tell your doctor right away if you have any serious side effects, including: signs of kidney problems (such as change in the amount of urine), swelling hands/ankles/feet, severe/persistent diarrhea, signs of dehydration (such as muscle cramps, extreme thirst, dizziness), pain/redness/swelling/tingling/burning of the hands/feet, slow wound healing.
+Tell your doctor right away if you have any serious side effects, including: diarrhea that is severe or doesn't stop, signs of kidney problems (such as change in the amount of urine), swelling hands/ankles/feet, signs of dehydration (such as muscle cramps, extreme thirst, dizziness), pain/redness/swelling/tingling/burning of the hands/feet, slow wound healing.